-- (A) Both algorithms work correctly on all input values. - (B) Algorithm I always works correctly, but Algorithm II only works correctly when the maximum value is not the first value in the list. - (C) Algorithm II always works correctly, but Algorithm I only works correctly when the maximum value is greater than or equal to -1. - (D) Neither algorithm will correctly identify the maximum value when the input contains both positive and negative input values. - 12.
-In a certain game, the integer variable bonus is assigned a value based on the value of the integer variable score. - If score is greater than 100, bonus is assigned a value that is 10 times score. - If score is between 50 and 100 inclusive, bonus is assigned the value of score. - If score is less than 50, bonus is assigned a value of 0.
+- (A) Both algorithms work correctly on all input values. - (B) Algorithm I always works correctly, but Algorithm II only works correctly when the maximum value is not the first value in the list. - (C) Algorithm II always works correctly, but Algorithm I only works correctly when the maximum value is greater than or equal to -1. - (D) Neither algorithm will correctly identify the maximum value when the input contains both positive and negative input values. - 13.
+A programmer is deciding between using a linear or binary search to find a target value in a sorted list.
+Which of the following is true?